Odesii/precourse-study/README.md

 ## License

-    PLease see 'LICENSE' in the repo
+    Please see 'LICENSE' in the repo